Raška (region): Modern

 In 1912, central parts of the historical Raška region were liberated from the Ottoman rule, and divided between the Kingdom of Serbia and the Kingdom of Montenegro, with eponymous medieval fortress of Stari Ras belonging to Serbia.

 Between 1918 and 1922, Raška District was one of the administrative units of the Kingdom of Serbs, Croats and Slovenes.
 Its seat was in Novi Pazar.
 In 1922, a new administrative unit known as the Raška Oblast was formed with its seat in Čačak.
 In 1929, this administrative unit was abolished and its territory was divided among three newly formed provinces (banovinas).
-The region is a part of the wider "Old Serbia" region, used in historical terms.

-Within the borders of modern Serbia, historical Raška region covers (approximately) the territorial span of three districts: Raška, Zlatibor and Moravica.
+Within the borders of modern Serbia, post mid-12th century historical Raška region covers (approximately) the territorial span of three districts: Raška, Zlatibor and Moravica.

 Culture

 Some of the churches in western Serbia and eastern Bosnia were built by masters from Raška, who belonged to the Raška architectural school.
 They include: Church of the Holy Apostles Peter and Paul in Stari Ras, and monasteries of Gradac and Stara Pavlica.